 I’m Kath Rhodes and my role is to edit Welsh Country magazine and welshfoodbites.co.uk which is my personal food blog.
-It’s over ten years since we took the plunge and launched Welsh Country and we are so delighted with the response and huge support we have received.
+We took the plunge and launched Welsh Country in 2005 and we are so delighted with the response and huge support we have received.
 I just cannot believe where the time has gone!

 Our enthusiastic team at Welsh Country are passionate about many things, promoting Wales, encouraging more visitors to spend their holidays here, arts and crafts and highlighting the wonderful array of Welsh food and drink.

 Over the years we’ve passed quite a few milestones.
 We’ve published Geoff Brookes’ book ‘Stories in Welsh Stone’ which was a first for both of us and got great reviews.
 In 2014 i was lucky enough to be nominated for a National Rural Hero Award with the Countryside Alliance, which to my amazement was awarded the accolade.
 I do not know which people nominated me, but I was surprised and pleased that anyone could be bothered to make that effort.
 I was told it was for the behind the scenes work that the team and I do referring problems that come into the office about small business and food and drink issues through to the Welsh Government.

 I hope you continue to enjoy reading Welsh Country as much as we enjoy putting it together for you.
 Enjoy our beautiful and varied countryside, the work our talented arts and craft people produce, but if you can find a better bunch of artisan food and drink producers, you let me know.

 Your comments and feedback are always welcome, so please feel free to email me when you have time.

 Agriculturally trained, Ian has always lived and worked in the countryside.
 Work has taken him around different parts of the UK including a few years in the flat landscape of the Fens.